 Top 10 Educational Games for Kids

-Keep in mind, different educational games focus on different learning skills.
+Keep in mind that different educational games focus on different learning skills.

 Younger kids work on just building a simple sentence, and with older kids, you can build complex sentences.
-It is much easier to understand the English language when you are able to visualize the parts of speech with colors.
+It is much easier to understand the English language when you can visualize the parts of speech with colors.